Succinct Planar Encoding with Minor Operations: Preliminaries

 \item Batch edge deletion: Takes as input an index $i$ into the lookup table, three vertices $u,a, b \in V$ with $G=(V, E)$ the graph encoded at index $i$.
 Returns the index $j$ encoding the graph $G'=(V, E \setminus X)$ with $X=\{\{u, v\}: v \in N(u) \text{ and } a \leq v \leq b\}$.

 \item Label-preserving merge: Takes as input an index $i$ into the lookup table and two vertices $u, v \in V$, with $G=(V, E)$ being the graph encoded at index $i$.
-Returns the index $j$ encoding the graph $G'$ obtained from $G$ by setting $N(u) := N(u) \cup N(v) \setminus \{u, v\}$, setting $N(v) := \emptyset$ and marking $v'$ as deleted\full{\ (see the next paragraph for details on this)}.
-Maintains the invariant that $V(G')=V(G)$.
-The operation is only permitted if it preserves planarity. \end{itemize} }
+Returns the index $j$ encoding the graph $G'$ obtained from $G$ by setting $N(u) := N(u) \cup N(v) \setminus \{u, v\}$ and deleting $v$\full{\ (see the next paragraph for details on this)}.
+Only allowed when preserving planarity. \end{itemize} }

-\newcounter{countlemtable} { \begin{lemma} {Let $r$ be a positive integer.
-There exists a table that encodes all planar graphs with vertex set $\{1, \ldots, r'\}$ for all integers $r' \leq r$ with the following properties.
+\newcounter{countlemtable} { \begin{lemma} Let $\ell$ be a positive integer.
+There exists a table that encodes all planar graphs with vertex set $\{1, \ldots, \ell'\}$ for all integers $\ell' \leq \ell$ with the following properties.
 For every graph encoded by the table, (range filtered) neighborhood iteration, adjacency queries and label-preserving merge operations and batch edge deletion are provided in constant time (per element).
-The table can be constructed in $O(2^{\mathrm{poly}(r)})$ time using $O(2^{\mathrm{poly}(r)})$ bits.
-Every index of the table referencing a graph with $r'$ vertices requires $\mathcal{H}(r')+O(1)$ bits.} \end{lemma} }
+The table can be constructed in $O(2^{\mathrm{poly}(\ell)})$ time using $O(2^{\mathrm{poly}(\ell)})$ bits.
+Every index of the table referencing a graph with $\ell'$ vertices requires $\mathcal{H}(\ell')+o(\ell')$ bits. \end{lemma}